pranav-ganesh/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: When import and export should be executed:**
+**Aspect: When export should be executed:**

-* **Alternative 1 (current choice):** Always ask for import/export upon startup/exit
+* **Alternative 1 (current choice):** Always ask for export upon exit

-    * Pros: Ensures that user will always be using the most updated list.
-This reduces the likelihood of time wasted working on outdated data.
+    * Pros: User will always be reminded to export the most updated list.
+This reduces the likelihood transferring outdated data across devices

     * Cons: Popups may become annoying if user constantly opens and closes application

-* **Alternative 2:** Separate command to import.
+* **Alternative 2:** Separate command to export.

-    * Pros: Fewer prompts upon startup.
-User can import while CMM is running
+    * Pros: Fewer prompts upon exit.
+User can export while CMM is running

-    * Cons: User may have forgotten to import the latest Excel file and work on a file that was outdated, this will make the user waste a lot of time.
+    * Cons: User may forget to export the latest Excel file and transfer an outdated file to another device.

-**Aspect: Types of imports that should be available to users:**

-* **Alternative 1 (current choice):** 3 options : `Add on import` , `Start new with import`, `Don't import`

-  * Pros: Provide variety of options of imports.
-CMM will cater to more tasks

-  * Cons: More difficult to implement

-* **Alternative 2:** Only allow 2 options : `Add on import` and `dont import`.

-  * Pros: Easier to implement

-  * Cons: Less flexibility for users

 ### \[Proposed\] Undo/redo feature